Solid Oak Vs Maple Flooring - What is Best?Written by: Yarl Christie

 When it comes to hardwood flooring, Oak and maple are the most popular options.
 Both these floors boast stunning looks and excellent features that make them ideal for residential and commercial spaces.

-But how do you choose between oak and maple hardwood flooring?
+But how do you choose between solid oak and maple flooring?
 This guide aims to help you choose the right flooring for your needs.

 Traditional Vs Contemporary